 5. Keep the Right Customers

 Even if your loyal customers only spend a few dollars at a time, they spend those few dollars over and over again.
 It’s a cliché, but many businesses fail because they can’t see the forest for the trees.

-Concentrating on customer service is imperative if you want to keep your customers out of the hands of the competition.
+Concentrating on customer care is imperative if you want to keep your customers out of the hands of the competition.